 Past musicals have included Oliver, Crazy For You, Peter Pan, The Sound of Music, The Wiz, Bye Bye Birdie, and The Music Man, Fiddler on the Roof, Beauty and the Beast, and Honk.
 Non-musicals have included Tom Sawyer, Alice In Wonderland, A Midsummer Nights Dream, Scapin, The Doctor In Spite Of Himself, Romeo and Juliet, and Much Ado About Nothing.

 Rehearsals take place afterschool from 3:30-5:00 for 6-8 weeks prior to curtain.
 Additional sectionals or coaching sessions occur during lunch recess or before school occasionally.
 Directors of the Drama Program are Ms. Lourie and Mrs. Kinna.
-For current rehearsal information, please click on the rehearsal schedule link.

 Who can participate in the play?